 One of the services I provide as a PR consultant is to review and improve public relations and communications strategy.
 Unfortunately, it’s a service I rarely provide.
 I get paid to do it, but I don’t do it.

 The reason I don’t do it is I’m rarely given a communication or PR strategy to review.
-I’m usually presented with calendars of activities, budgets and reports.
+I’m usually presented with plans, calendars of activities, budgets and reports.
 A communications plan with a list of tactics is not the same as a communications strategy.

 This means that what I actually do isn’t review and improve PR strategy, but help clients to clarify their objectives and identify their strategy.